Grindhead/phaser-matter-physics-editor/memory-bank/progress.md

 - Evolution of crate placement: from random placement to strategic positioning specifically near walls to help players climb.
 - Addition of debug visualization to verify correct object placement during level generation.
 - Enhanced difficulty curve by increasing enemy density and level length, providing a more challenging experience while maintaining playability.
+- Refined coin placement logic to prevent placement on the initial platform and ensure consistent spacing.